 Posted on: Jan 10th, 2018, | By Candy, WayKen Marketing Manager

 Some people say: Prototyping is the lost art of industrial design.
-As new technologies and tools are constantly developed, the modern industrial designers drive design process toward simpler direction.
-Also, thanks to the development of 3D CAD modeling and rendering software, it have allowed designers and engineers to turn photo-realistic images into real prototype of product.
+As new technologies and tools are constantly developed, modern industrial designers drive the design process toward a simpler direction.
+Also, thanks to the development of 3D CAD modeling and rendering software, it has allowed designers and engineers to turn photo-realistic images into a real prototype of the product.

-This article summaries how the headlamp industrial prototype is being manufactured and what materials are used in industrial design prototyping.
+This article summarizes how the headlamp industrial prototype is being manufactured and what materials are used in industrial design prototyping.

 Why is Headlamp Needed?

-In order to make sure that the particular headlamp is safe to use, rigorous testing on industrial prototypes of headlamps are carried out before full production.
+In order to make sure that the particular headlamp is safe to use, rigorous testing on industrial prototypes of headlamps is carried out before full production.

 The Material Used in Automotive Headlamps

 Plastics, either engineering plastics or general plastics are the material of choice in the automotive industry.
-They are now used in favour of expensive non-ferrous metals and alloy steel.
+They are now used in favor of expensive non-ferrous metals and alloy steel.